Muhammad-Saad-01/RESTAPIs-for-Student-app/Readme.md

 # Student Enrollment app Demo
 > https://documenter.getpostman.com/view/8654587/SVfUsSXe

+Server Side For Student Enrollment Application using NodeJS
 ## Configuration

 make config folder and then dev.env and write needed data for the following